gaelforget/ECCOv4/docs/runs.rst

     addpath results_itXX;%add necessary .m and .mat files to path mytest=testreport_ecco('run/');%compute tests and display results

-When using the up-to-date copy of MITgcm and a standard computing environment, the expected level of accuracy is reached when all reported values are below -3 :cite:`for-eta:15`.
+When using an up-to-date copy of MITgcm and a standard computing environment, the expected level of accuracy is reached when all reported values are below -3 :cite:`for-eta:15`.
 For example:

 ::